 In a study by Johns Hopkins Bloomberg School of Public Health, 64% of teens identified interpersonal problems as a stressor in their lives.
 Many of my students said that not knowing how to resolve conflicts with friends or not knowing how to talk to friends about problems was a major source of stress for them as well.

 To help students dealing with stress related to friendship problems or conflict, explicitly teach conflict resolution and communication skills.
-I have my students make a T-chart with actions that create positive conflict resolution and actions that lead to conflict resolution roadblocks.
-We talk about how these fit into different types of communication and then role-play positive conflict resolution.
+I have my students make a T-chart of actions that lead to positive conflict resolution and actions that create roadblocks to conflict resolution.
+We discuss how these fit into different types of communication, then role-play positive conflict resolution.

 9. Yoga

-It’s no secret that yoga is effective for reducing stress!
+It's no secret that yoga is effective for reducing stress!
 Implementing schoolwide yoga time during morning meetings is a great way to help all students practice the calming exercise.
-If this isn’t feasible in your setting, help students create a 5-minute yoga sequence to do in the morning, during recess breaks, or before bed to let go of stress.
+If this isn't feasible in your setting, help students create a 5-minute yoga sequence to do in the morning, during recess, or before bed to help them let go of stress.
 Not a yogi yourself?
 Check out resources from GoZen and Cosmic Kids Yoga to get started.

 Mindfulness is a powerful tool for reducing stress through focusing on the here and now.
-Many students find themselves stressing about future or past events, and mindfulness combats this type of thinking.
+Many students find themselves stressed about past or future events, and mindfulness helps combat this type of thinking.
 Lead students through guided meditations, practice mindful eating or breathing, or go on a mindful nature walk.
 There are so many different ways to practice mindfulness, so encourage students to try a variety of strategies until they find one that works for them.

 11. Physical exercise

 The benefits of exercise are tenfold, especially when it comes to stress reduction.
-Help students find exercises that they actually enjoy by practicing a variety of aerobic movements.
+Help students find exercises they actually enjoy by having them practice a variety of aerobic movements.
 Make it fun with inflatable dice!
 Assign each number on the die an exercise and a number.
-Students roll the dice and do the exercise shown for the number of times shown.
+Students roll the dice and do the exercise shown that many times.

 Help students develop meaningful positive self-talk to address their stress.
-Identify negative thinking contributing to or reinforcing feelings of stress and work on combatting this with positive self-talk statements.
-Encourage students to also be mindful of the ways that their peers or others in their lives contribute to the self-talk they engage in.
+Identify negative thinking that contributes to or reinforces feelings of stress, and work on combating it with positive self-talk statements.
+Encourage students to also be mindful of how their peers or others in their lives contribute to their self-talk.

 13. Music

 Some students may find music to be a stress-relieving activity.
-Students can create a playlist with songs that help them feel calm or a playlist with their favorite songs to sing or dance to.
+Students can create a playlist with songs that help them feel calm, or one with their favorite songs to sing or dance to.

 14. Limit screen usage

 Encourage students to limit their use of phones, video games, and TV before bedtime.
 Sleep is imperative for stress management, and some studies suggest the blue light emitted from screens interferes with sleep.
-Help students set up a plan for when they will turn off games or set aside phones to aid in healthy sleep habits.
+Help students set up a plan for when they will turn off games or set aside their phones to support healthy sleep habits.

 15. Teach gratitude practices

-As a part of the stress unit I do with my students, we spend time focusing on gratitude.
-We talk about all of the physical, emotional, mental, and social health benefits of gratitude and try several exercises.
+As part of the stress unit I do with my students, we spend time focusing on gratitude.
+We discuss the physical, emotional, mental, and social health benefits of gratitude and try several exercises.
 Here are a few gratitude exercises we do: